Preparation time: 45 min.

 - salt and pepper

-In a mixing bowl combine eggs, salt and freshly ground black pepper.
+In a mixing bowl combine eggs, herbes the provence, cayenne, salt and freshly ground black pepper.
 Beat the eggs, but only to the point that the egg yolk and the egg white have mixed.
-Stir in the pepper-tomato-onion mixture.
-Select an omelette pan about 12 inches (30 cm) in size.
-Warm 4 tablespoon olive oil over high heat, rotating the pan to coat all sides.
-Pour the mixture into the pan and let it set a bit.
-Then start lifting the edges of the omelette to let the liquid eggs run underneath the bottom side.
-If you are sure you are a pro, flip the omelette.
+Stir eggs into the pepper-tomato-onion mixture.
+Pour the mixture into the omelet pan.
+Give it a swirl to disperse the vegetables equally.
+Cook it over medium low heat until omelet starts setting a bit.
+Start lifting gently the edges of the omelette with a spatula to let the liquid eggs run underneath the bottom side.
+If you are a pro, flip the omelette.
 If you are not and have hungry family or friends waiting, place the omelette under the broiler, watching it at all times until it is set.
-Slide omelette on a serving platter and serve with the salad.
+Slide omelette onto a serving platter and serve with the salad or cut into slices.